Don't Know Much

 To most Americans, the first Monday in September means a three-day weekend and the last hurrah of summer, a final outing at the shore before school begins, a family picnic.
 The federal Labor Day was signed into law by President Grover Cleveland during his second term in 1894.

+But as we rethink work and life, it is a most fitting moment to consider how we labor and the history of Labor Day.
 The holiday was born at the end of the nineteenth century, in a time when work was no picnic.
 As America was moving from farms to factories in the Industrial Age, there was a long, violent, often-deadly struggle for fundamental workers’ rights, a struggle that in many ways was America’s “other civil war.”
 (From “The Blood and Sweat Behind Labor Day”)

 “Glassworks.
 Midnight.
 Location: Indiana.”
 From a series of photographs of child labor at glass and bottle factories in the United States by Lewis W. Hine, for the National Child Labor Committee, New York.